Lexus ES: United States

 In the US, the ES lineup went on sale in September 2018.

 The US market ES was redesigned with an F Sport Trim that was never available on the ES line.
 This was done to attract a younger audience into purchasing or leasing an ES.
 The 2019 model year line-up includes three trim levels – the base 3.5-liters trim, the Hybrid trim and the F Sport 3.5-liters trim.
 All ES models comes standard with Lexus Safety System+ 2.0 that includes Pre-Collision System (PCS) with Pedestrian Detection, Lane Departure Alert with Steering Assist, Dynamic Radar Cruise Control (DRCC), Lane Tracing Assist (LTA) and Road Sign Assist (RSA).
 The ES also features Apple CarPlay as an option.
 Other options include the Mark Levinson surround audio system and navigation with Amazon Alexa support.

 Originally, only the ES 350 and ES 300h were offered.
+Initial production was sourced from both Kentucky and Japan for the 2019 model year, but the majority of US models were domestically assembled.
 In 2020, for the 2021 model year, the ES 250 was added that also introduced Toyota's AWD drivetrain previously known as All-Trac.
 A Black Line Special Edition package was also added for the F Sport.
 For the hybrid (ES 300h), the 1.6 kWh nickel–metal hydride battery was replaced by a more compact 1.6 kWh lithium-ion battery.
 The 4.7 inch reduction in the height of the pack freed up trunk space, and the lower weight improved the front-to-rear weight distribution, which benefited handling.